 for all $L_A\in \mathcal{L}_A, L_B \in \mathcal{L}_B$ and $p_A,p_B$ pure quantum state preparations in the respective subsystems.
 The assumption is perhaps best motivated by the fact that within quantum theory we may consider product quantum states of compound systems, which are completely uncorrelated, so it may therefore be expected that the same situation would hold at the ontological level.

-\subsection{Classical Correlations}
+\subsection{Classical correlations}

-One way in which preparation independence might reasonably be violated, however, is through \emph{classical correlations} arising in the ontic states, mediated through a common past (related points have been raised by Hall \cite{hall:11} and by Schlosshauer \& Fine \cite{schlosshauer:14}).
+One way in which preparation independence might reasonably be violated, however, is through \emph{classical correlations} arising in the ontic states, mediated through a common past (related points have been raised by Hall \cite{hall:11} and by Schlosshauer and Fine \cite{schlosshauer:14}).
 Suppose this mediator can take values in an auxiliary measure space $(\Lambda_c,\mathcal{L}_c)$.
-An effective form of preparation independence might then be recovered by conditioning on this common past (cf.~Figure~\ref{fig:ind}~(b)), resulting in a kind of independence that bears a formal similarity to Bell locality; i.e.
+An effective form of preparation independence might then be recovered by conditioning on this common past [see Fig.~\ref{fig:ind}(b)], resulting in a kind of independence that bears a formal similarity to Bell locality; i.e.,

 for all $L_A\in \mathcal{L}_A, L_B \in \mathcal{L}_B, L_c \in \mathcal{L}_c$, and $p_A,p_B$ pure quantum state preparations in the respective subsystems.